Hobart Waterfront to Mona Art Museum

 Mount Wellington Ride

 Riding UP Mt Wellington is a challenge for very fit riders with plenty of time to spare.
 It is 20 km from the city and 1350m altitude at the pinnacle.

-It is possible for you and a group of friends to RENT a MAXI TAXI for around $50, or catch the Mt Wellington Explorer Bus which can take up to 4 bicycles.
+It is possible for you and a group of friends to to catch the Mt Wellington Explorer Bus which can take up to 4 bicycles.
 Rent low priced bikes from Hobart Bike Hire and be delivered to the top of the mountain.
 You can choose your own pace for a thrilling 20km downhill ride on the roads back to Hobart City.
 If you still have plenty of energy keep exploring, drop into the Convict built Cascade Brewery for a little refreshment.
 Or return via Ridgeway and the beautiful bushland reserve of Waterworks Reserve for a taste of Tassie wilderness less than 5 ks from the city center.
 We can supply you with a bikes, helmets and a map for this DIY adventure.

 Ride to Cascade Brewery and the Women’s Prison Convict Ruins

 Along the track, visit the Female Factory.
 Convict era women only prison.
 During summer months there are frequent tours and a show.